Interprofessional Education (IPE)

 The IPE Committee has goals for both the upcoming school year and the future.
 Some goals for the upcoming school year include:

-- Develop IPE initiatives outside mandatory curriculum activities, including outreach and elective activities
+- Develop IPE initiatives outside mandatory curriculum activities, including outreach, seminar events, and other activities to expand interprofessional exposure and experience

 - Maintain repository of IPE activities across campus